Benchmarking AI-based data assimilation to advance data-driven global weather forecasting: Methods

-\textbf{Ground truth}.
-Because the reanalysis dataset offers the most accurate historical weather state estimate at each time and location.
-We utilized the ERA5 dataset~\cite{hersbach2020era5} as the ground truth for training and testing the DA models.
-We chose hourly data ranging from 2010 to 2023 and conducted spatial interpolation from a $0.25^\circ$ latitude/longitude grid ($721 \times 1440$ grid points) to a $1.40625^\circ$ latitude/longitude grid ($128 \times 256$ grid points) following the data construction methodology in~\cite{rasp2020weatherbench}.
+The reanalysis dataset offers the most accurate historical weather state estimate at each time and location.
+Therefore, we utilized the ERA5 dataset~\cite{hersbach2020era5} as the global weather reference for training and testing the DA models.
+We chose hourly data ranging from 2010 to 2023 and conducted spatial interpolation from a $0.25^\circ$ latitude/longitude grid ($721 \times 1440$ grid points) to a $1.40625^\circ$ latitude/longitude grid ($128 \times 256$ grid points) following the data construction methodology used in WeatherBench~\cite{rasp2020weatherbench}.
 This approach reduces the I/O and memory load for model training.
 The interpolation was performed utilizing the bilinear interpolation algorithm in the xESMF Python library~\cite{jiawei_zhuang_2023_8356796}.
-Additionally, we selected 9 vertical levels in the upper air, including 50, 200, 250, 300, 500, 700, 850, 925, and 1000 hPa.
+Additionally, we selected 9 vertical levels in the upper air, including 50, 200, 250, 300, 500, 700, 850, 925, and 1000 hPa, which correspond to the pressure levels of the publicly available forecasts on the \href{https://confluence.ecmwf.int/display/TIGGE}{TIGGE archive}.
 We also focused on surface variables such as the 10m wind field, 2m temperature, and mean sea level pressure.
-The dataset is detailed in Table~\ref{tab1}, and stored in the HDF5 file format.
+The dataset is detailed in Table~\ref{tab1}, and stored in the NetCDF file format.
+We provide Python scripts to convert it to HDF5 for researchers to use, thus accelerating I/O during training.

-\textbf{Background field}.
-In this study, we generate the background fields for a lead time of 24 hours using our trained prediction model, which is initialized with ERA5 data.
-The background fields are saved in the HDF5 file format.

-\textbf{Simulated observations}.
-The observations in DABench are simulated by adding Gaussian noise into the ERA5 dataset.
-Specifically, the error standard deviation of the added noise is computed based on the Global Data Assimilation System (GDAS) global upper-air and surface weather observations compared with ERA5 as the reference.
-We assume observations are obtained every 3 hours, with observation masked ratios of 90\% and 95\%.
-The observation locations are randomly distributed at any given time.
-The observations are stored in HDF5 file format.
-Please refer to the supplementary material for details of the OSSE method and the simulated observation error standard deviations.